microsoft/vscode-docs/docs/java/java-refactoring.md

 ## Source Actions

 Source Actions could be used to generate common code structures and recurring elements.
-Some of them are quick fixes which helps you fix your code issues on the fly.
+Some of them are Quick Fixes that help you fix code issues on the fly.

 ### Generate constructors